How Long It Takes to Get a Life Insurance Payout

 Paying Taxes on Life Insurance Payouts as a Beneficiary

 Generally, the Internal Revenue Service (IRS) considers life insurance proceeds as non-taxable income when received as a lump sum due to the death of the insured person.
-This means that usually, you won't have to include the payout in your gross income or report it on your tax return.
+This means you usually won't have to include the payout in your gross income or report it on your tax return.

 Estate taxes are another consideration.
 While life insurance proceeds are generally not subject to income tax, they do form part of your estate.
 If the estate's total value exceeds the federal estate tax exemption limit, then federal estate taxes may apply.
 State laws can also have an impact.
 Some states levy their own estate or inheritance taxes, and the regulations can differ significantly.